Biography

 Academic Publications

 “Encruzilhadas and Black Geographies in Eliana Alves Cruz’ O Crime do Cais do Valongo.”
-Afro-Brazilian Literature Reader.
+Claiming Black Brazil: Literature, Culture, and the Politics of Diaspora.
 Amherst College Press.
-Forthcoming
+Forthcoming 2026.

 “Black Feminist Spatial Imagination and Geographies of Liberation in Indivisível.”
 Meridians: feminism, race, transnationalism.
-Forthcoming.
+Forthcoming 2026

 “Um gesto de afronta.”
 Afterword in Quantas Tantas.
 Mel Adún.
 Salvador: Ogum’s Toques, p.137-146.
 2021